U.S. Customs and Border Protection (CBP), Department of Homeland Security.

 FOR FURTHER INFORMATION CONTACT:

-Action: CBP proposes to extend the expiration date of this information collection with no change to the burden hours or to CBP Form 3299.
+Current Actions: This submission is being made to extend the expiration date with no changes to the burden hours or to CBP Form 3299.

 Type of Review: Extension (without change).